jeekim/fasttextrank/README.md

 ```

 * How to extract keywords from a file?
+When running the script, you can play with the following parameters.
+    - n: number of key phrases in a ranked order
+    - w: window size for valid distance between words for adding edges
+    - d: distance threshold for removing similar key phrases
 ```bash
 PYTHONPATH=. python bin/run_textrerank.py -i data/sample2.txt -m model/hulth.model -n 5 -w 3 -d 0.1
 ```

 ## Contributions
 * Built a word embedding model on Hulth dataset using fastText.